sszhao26/sszhao26.github.io/_news/imwut-24-pilotar-an-open-source-tool-to-conduct-pilot-studies-with-smart-glasses.md

 ---
 layout: new
-title: "IMWUT'24: PilotAR, an Open-Source Tool to Conduct Pilot Studies with Smart Glasses"
+title: "IMWUT 2024: PilotAR, an Open-Source Tool to Conduct Pilot Studies with Smart Glasses"
 description: "Congratulations to the authors of "PilotAR: Streamlining Pilot Studies with OHMDs from Concept to Insight".
 This paper has been accepted (with minor revisions) to IMWUT'24."
 image: /assets/images/pilotar_teaser.jpg
 date:  "2024-07-28"